Home / Resume / Healthcare / Nursing Resume

 Writing 'provided patient care' without clinical specifics

 Every nurse provides patient care.
-What matters is the unit type, acuity level, patient ratio, and specific interventions.
+What matters is the unit type, acuity level, patient ratio, and specific interventions such as IV therapy, telemetry and cardiac monitoring, or medication administration.
 Managing 2 ICU patients on ventilators is very different from managing 6 med-surg patients.

 3